vuejs/rfcs/active-rfcs/0000-router-dynamic-routing.md

 In theory this could also improve Developer experience by changing routes in place with Hot Module Replacement.

-Note: Dynamic routing only makes sense after implementing path ranking (automatic route order that allows route records to be add in any order but still be matched correctly).
+Note: Dynamic routing only makes sense after implementing path ranking (automatic route order that allows route records to be added in any order but still be matched correctly).
 Most of the cost of adding this feature is on the path scoring side.

 # Detailed design